William Cadogan, 1st Earl Cadogan: War of the Spanish Succession

-In 1709 he was promoted to lieutenant general.
-He fought at Malplaquet, and was wounded in the neck at the siege of Mons, but quickly recovered.
-At the end of 1709 Cadogan was appointed as a Lieutenant of the Tower of London.
-During the breaking of the lines of Ne Plus Ultra, he again commanded the allied advance guard, and established a bridgehead across the lines prior to Marlborough's arrival with the main army.
+At the Battle of Oudenarde on 11 July 1708 Cadogan commanded the Allied vanguard, which established crossings over the River Scheldt.
+On 1 January 1709 he was promoted to lieutenant-general and on 11 September fought at the Battle of Malplaquet.
+Cadogan was subsequently wounded in the neck at the siege of Mons but quickly recovered.
+In December 1709 he was appointed as the Lieutenant of the Tower of London.
+During the siege of Bouchain Cadogan again commanded the Allied vanguard and established a bridgehead prior to Marlborough's arrival with the main army.